Advertisement

 Epidemiology

 The incidence Incidence The number of new cases of a given disease during a given period in a specified population.
 It also is used for the rate at which new events occur in a defined population.
 It is differentiated from prevalence, which refers to all cases in the population at a given time.
-Measures of Disease Frequency is 1 in 50,000 live births.
+Measures of Disease Frequency is approximately 1 in 20,000 to 50,000 live newborns.

 Etiology